railken/lem/README.md

 Add `App\Foo\FooServiceProvider::class` in config/app.php.

-Now you can used it.
+Now you can use it.
 ```php
 use App\Foo\FooManager;